MPs are prevented from surfing the internet for pornographic and other inappropriate material in their Commons offices, it has emerged.

 But Powell's experience is far from uncommon.
 Every week photographers wielding their cameras in public find themselves on the receiving end of warnings either by police, who stop them under the trumped up justification of Section 44 of the

 Terrorism Act 2000, or from over-eager officials who believe that photography in a public area is somehow against the law.

 Groups from journalists to trainspotters have found themselves on the receiving end of this unwanted attention, with many photographers now fearing that their job or hobby could be under threat.

-law and once an image has been recorded, the police have no power to delete or confiscate it without a court order.
-This applies equally to members of the media seeking to record images, who do not need a permit to photograph or film in public places,
+regulated by law and once an image has been recorded, the police have no power to delete or confiscate it without a court order.
+This applies equally to members of the media seeking to record images, who do not need a permit to photograph or film

 UK Police are using draconian anti-terrorism powers against trainspotters, it has emerged.

 Enthusiasts innocently taking photographs of carriages and noting serial numbers have ludicrously been accused of behaving like a reconnaissance unit for a terror cell.

 The Prevention of Terrorism Act 2000 has been used to stop a staggering 62,584 people at railway stations.
 Another 87,000 were questioned under separate stop and search and stop and account legislation.